This project is currently under development.

 |---|---|---|

-We will use your judgement classifications to train an A.I. algorithm we are developing.
-The A.I. will help us select the correct parameters used by our clustering algorithm based on the aggregate tracing image.
-This will help us more accurately cluster tracings into individual arms and allow us to measure the pitch angle of each separately.
-We hypothesize that this will allow us to more accurately determine the "global" pitch angle of non-symmetric galaxies.
+We will use your judgement classifications to train a new A.I. system we are creating.
+This A.I. will help us choose the right settings for our clustering algorithm based on the combined tracing image.
+Our properly tuned clustering algorithm will let us group the tracings into separate arms more accurately and allow us to measure the pitch angle of each one.
+We hypothesize that this will help us more accurately determine the overall pitch angle of non-symmetric galaxies.

 The pitch angle of spiral arms relates to other parameters of the host galaxy that are more difficult and time consuming to measure.
 These parameters include the mass of the black hole found in the nucleus[3], bulge stellar mass[4], galaxy total stellar mass[5], maximum rotational velocity, and dark matter content of the galaxy[6].
 By measuring the spiral arm pitch angle we can quickly and easily estimate these parameters and identify interesting galaxies for more detailed, follow-up telescope observations.

-For example, we can use pitch angles to search for black holes in the centers of large galaxies with masses that range from hundreds to hundreds of thousands of times the mass of our Sun (intermediate mass black holes).
-Most large galaxies have central black holes with masses that range from millions to billions of times the mass of our Sun (supermassive black holes).
+For example, we can use pitch angles to search for rare black holes in the centers of large galaxies.
+These rare black holes, with masses that range from hundreds to hundreds of thousands of times the mass of our Sun, are known as intermediate mass black holes.
+Almost all large galaxies have central supermassive black holes with masses that range from millions to billions of times the mass of our Sun.
+By first discovering and then studying galaxies with intermediate mass black holes, we can learn more about how spiral galaxies like our own Milky Way have evolved.

 This project is supported by NASA's Citizen Science Seed Funding Program[7].